Top 10 Startups Leading the Research in Edge Computing

 - In 2017, the startup raised around $3 million in a Series A funding round.

 - In 2016, FogHorn raised approximately $12 million in a Series A funding round.

 - In 2015, FogHorn raised around $2.5 million in a Seed Funding round.
 (Source)

-According to Crunchbase, the top investors investing funds on FogHorn were LS Group, Intel Capital, Saudi Aramco Energy Ventures, Dell Technologies Capital, GE Ventures, March Capital.
-Other investors were Robert Bosch Venture Capital, Darling Ventures, Forte Ventures, Plug, and Play Tech Center, Honeywell Ventures.
+According to Crunchbase, the top investors investing funds on FogHorn were LS Group, Intel Capital, Saudi Aramco Energy Ventures, Dell Technologies Capital, GE Ventures, and March Capital.
+Other investors were Robert Bosch Venture Capital, Darling Ventures, Forte Ventures, Plug, Play Tech Center, and Honeywell Ventures.
 (Source)